23 Cloud microphysics

 \[ \begin{align} \nabla\times\zetabi &= -\frac{3aU}{2}\left(-\mathbf{e}_\phi\times\nabla\frac{\sin\left(\theta\right)}{r^2} + \frac{\cos\left(\theta\right)}{r^3}\mathbf{e}_r - \frac{\sin\left(\theta\right)}{r^3}\mathbf{e}_\theta\right).\tag{23.71}\label{eq:stokes_deriv_1} \end{align} \]

 With Eq.
-(B.88) follows
+(B.88), it follows that

 \[ \begin{align} \nabla\frac{\sin\left(\theta\right)}{r^2} &= -\frac{2\sin\left(\theta\right)}{r^3}\mathbf{e}_r + \frac{\cos\left(\theta\right)}{r^3}\mathbf{e}_\theta. \end{align} \]